Français

 Collection, territory without municipal organization

-55. The amount required to be provided by persons living in territory without municipal organization with respect to the costs incurred under this Act by delivery agents, persons under an agreement under section 49 and the Ministry may be collected under the Provincial Land Tax Act, 2006 as if the amount was tax imposed under it.
+55 The amount required to be provided by persons living in territory without municipal organization with respect to the costs incurred under this Act by delivery agents, delivery partners, persons under an agreement under section 49 and the Ministry may be collected under the Provincial Land Tax Act, 2006 as if the amount was tax imposed under it.
 2006, c.
 33, Sched.
 Z.3, s.
-26 (1).
+26 (1); 2021, c.
+25, Sched.
+21, s.
+12.

 Deduction of amounts owed